afd/wgsl-shader-compiler-bugs/QUALCOMM-ANDROID-CHROME/validation_error/2025-08-19-VK_ERROR_UNKNOWN-1/submission/description.md

 ## Motorola Qualcomm Phone Output

-`bug.html` renders `expected.png` on Samsung Arm phone, Dell Intel laptop and Asus AMD laptop
+`bug.html` renders `expected.png` on a Samsung Arm phone using Chrome, a Dell Intel laptop using Chrome and Firefox, and a Asus AMD laptop using Chrome and Firefox

 But on a Motorola phone with a Qualcomm gpu it fails to compile and gives the following errors: